ciscocandidate/400-101/SPOTO-213q-optimized.md

 Answer: A

-Explanation: for the LDP session to mount peer need a route to the router-id, since the middle router "R1" is forcing to F0/1 and no IGP seems to be in place the only session would be between the leftmove and the middle one (R1 and R3)
+Explanation: for the LDP session to mount peer need a route to the router-id, since the middle router "R1" is forcing to F0/1 and no IGP seems to be in place the only session would be between the leftmost and the middle one (R1 and R3)

 ## Q139.